queilawithaQ/documentation/_general/integrations/runscope.md

 ### Setting Your Access Token

-To run your Runscope API tests on CodeShip, you will need to add your Runscope Access Token to your CodeShip project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}):
+To run your Runscope API tests on CodeShip, you will need to add your Runscope Access Token to your CodeShip project's [environment variables]({{ site.baseurl }}{% link _basic/builds-and-configuration/set-environment-variables.md %}).

-You can get your access token from your [Runscope settings](https://www.runscope.com/docs/api/authentication).
+See the [Runscope documentation](https://api.blazemeter.com/api-monitoring/#authentication-process) for more details.

 ### Installing Runscope Dependencies And Script